 The good news about vitamin K is that is does a lot more than previously thought.
-It is a potent anti-aging vitamin with many important applications throughout the body.
-Vitamin K accumulates in the heart, lungs, liver, pancreas, kidneys, and in the blood.
+It is a potent anti-ageing vitamin with many important applications throughout the body.
+Vitamin K accumulates in the heart, lungs, liver, pancreas, kidneys, and in blood.
 It has broader health applications than scientists ever imagined.
 While it was long thought that we all had sufficient amounts of vitamin K in our bodies, recent research indicates that many of us suffer from vitamin K deficiencies.

 Vitamin K and Anti-aging

-Anti-aging research has found that as we age we suffer from increased inflammation that can cause everything from heart disease to mobility impairments.
-It seems that during the aging process the body increases certain hormones and decreases others.
+Anti-ageing research has found that as we age we suffer from increased inflammation that can cause everything from heart disease to mobility impairments.
+It seems that during the ageing process the body increases certain hormones and decreases others.
 One of those that is increased is called Interleukin-6 (IL-6).
-This biochemical messenger increases inflammation throughout the body and has been implicated in arthritis, diseases of the blood vessels, heart disease and Alzheimer’s.
+This biochemical messenger increases inflammation throughout the body and has been implicated in arthritis, diseases of the blood vessels, heart disease and Alzheimer's.